 Any trading strategy’s success is greatly influenced by trading psychology.
 Trading synthetic indices requires maintaining self-control and discipline:

 - Preventing Overtrading: In times of extreme volatility, it’s crucial to refrain from chasing losses or engaging in excessive trading.
-Follow your trading strategy and refrain from making snap judgments based on feelings.
+Follow your trading strategy and avoid snap judgments driven by emotion.

-- Establishing Reasonable Objectives: Set attainable profit goals and refrain from having irrational expectations.
+- Establish Reasonable Objectives: Set attainable profit goals and avoid irrational expectations.
 Keeping a balanced perspective might be facilitated by acknowledging that trading involves losses.

-- Maintaining a Trading Diary: You may evaluate your performance over time and enhance your decision-making process by keeping a record of your transactions, including entry and exit points, the rationale behind the trade, and the results.
+- Maintaining a Trading Diary: You can evaluate your performance over time and enhance your decision-making by keeping a record of your transactions, including entry and exit points, the rationale for each trade, and results.

 4. Making Use of Demo Accounts